bateman-research/sequence-bias/README.md

 # sequence-bias

-This repository contains scripts to analyse the sequence compisition and bias of protein and nucleotide (DNA) sequences.
+This repository contains scripts to analyse the sequence composition and bias of protein and nucleotide (DNA) sequences.

 ### Software requirements